University of Maryland

 8 – How can we teach tech policy through an experiential learning perspective?

 If all this sounds relevant and interesting for you – feel free to join our hub!
 We are bringing together a network of students, scholars, practitioners, civil activists, and industry leaders to discuss tech policy on a regular basis.
-Feel free to reach out to join our mailing list and be up-to-date with our research outputs & events.
+Feel free to subscribe and join our mailing list and be up-to-date with our research outputs & events.
 Interested in becoming affiliated with us?
 Please email our founder, Dr. Sivan-Sevilla, to discuss further.

 Recent News